skanwal/Play/ggplot/ggplot.md

 ![](ggplot_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-*Mapping varianbles to other aesthetics*
+*Mapping variables to other aesthetics*

 Other aesthetics are mapped in the same way as x and y in the previous example.